mikalai-hryb/notes/aws.md

 EC2 instnce is virtual machine but it is attached to a real hardware server

-EC2 instance Store - high-performance hardware disk
-* better I/O performance
-* they are ephemeral (you will lose once stop instance)
-* we can use backups and replication to incurease durability

-EC2 instance Store - is not durable long-term place to store your data

 EBS volume types
 * gp2 / gp3 - general purpose SSD volume, balanced price and performance